bsorrentino/bsorrentino/_draft/power-of-js-generators/the power of js generators.md

   35: "V-wing"
 ]
 ```

-> so generators are a great way to produce data
+## Generators for **produce data**

-## Produce Data
+so we have understood that generators are a great way to produce data but they can also consume data

 ### _yield_ is a two-way street